karmeleon/karmeleon.github.io/_posts/2015-2-21-buddhabrot.md

 }
 {% endhighlight %}

-The other option is to drop the whole idea of sharing memory between cores and give each core its own copy of the grid to use race-free.
-We're allowed to do that in this application because the processor doesn't care what the current value of the grid is; it just wants to increment it by 1.
-After all cores have finished their grids, it's simple to add them all together and output a final image.
-This approach will multiply the amount of RAM used by the number of threads we run on, but the lack of slow atomic operations and critical sections could outweigh the cost.
-The code for this is also straightforward enough:
+The solution that I made up was simply to give each thread its own copy of the output grid, then combine them together at the end.
+This avoids the overhead of OpenMP's synchronization implementations, but requires far more memory.
+Its code is also a little more complex, but still not hard:

 {% highlight c %}
 for (k = 0; k < numThreads; k++) {